jfilatow/cursor-enablement/01-basics/README.md

 ### What you’ll build
 - A standardized `progress.md` checklist created via a structured prompt.
+- A minimal dashboard to visualize your progress (you will plan and generate it via prompts here).

 ### Agenda (suggested)
 - 0–10 min: Setup, open repo, orientation.